Seagate/management-controller-api-client-samples/src/py/login/README.md

 - Introduction

-  Depending upon the request and encoding type specified by user, it calls the respective class to perform login operation on the array.
+  Depending upon the request and encoding type specified by user, it calls the respective class to perform login operation on the system.

 - Usage